University Libraries and Archives

 Office: 3100 David Adamany Undergraduate Library

 Tel.: 313-577-4023; Fax: 313-577-5525

-The Library System includes the David Adamany Undergraduate Library, the Arthur Neef Law Library, the Purdy/Kresge Library, the Vera P. Shiffman Medical Library and its Learning Resource Center at the Eugene Applebaum College of Pharmacy and Health Sciences, the Walter P. Reuther Library of Labor and Urban Affairs and University Archives and the Library Services Centers at the Oakland Center in Farmington Hills and Macomb Center in Clinton Township.
-The School of Library and Information Science and the Detroit Area Library Network (DALNET) are also under the Library System's charge.
+The Library System includes the David Adamany Undergraduate Library, the Arthur Neef Law Library, the Purdy/Kresge Library, the Vera P. Shiffman Medical Library and its Learning Resource Center at the Eugene Applebaum College of Pharmacy and Health Sciences, and the Walter P. Reuther Library of Labor and Urban Affairs and University Archives.
+The School of Information Sciences and the Detroit Area Library Network (DALNET) are also under the Library System's charge.

-The Purdy/Kresge Library supports the research and instructional needs of faculty, graduate students and upper-level undergraduates in these disciplines, as well as the information needs of the greater Detroit community.
-The library provides access to over sixty computers as well as ample study space in a traditional library atmosphere.
+The Purdy/Kresge Library supports the research and instructional needs of faculty, graduate students and upper-level undergraduates, as well as the information needs of the greater Detroit community.
+The library provides access to over sixty 60 computers as well as ample study space in a traditional library atmosphere.